 I, the present writer, formerly inhabited that middle zone of lukewarm opinion described above.
 I am a living case of the transformation that can occur.

-The feminist sector morally dominates and intimidates the NF sector by reason of its organization, infiltration of the media, penetration of state apparatus, group consciousness, group solidarity and so on.
+The feminist sector morally dominates and intimidates the non-feminist sector by reason of its organization, infiltration of the media, penetration of state apparatus, group consciousness, group solidarity and so on.
 Therefore the feminist sector enjoys a power advantage.
-The NF sector submits meekly to a feminist hegemony because, stated simply, it has no collective self-awareness and does not understand the form and structure of the opposing power.
-Moreover, it is prey to a certain emotion that I will call superstition.
+The non-feminist sector submits meekly to a feminist hegemony because, stated simply, it has no collective self-awareness and does not understand the nature of the opposing power.
+Moreover, it is prey to a certain emotion I will call superstition.

-All of these factors (and others) help to explain why it is socially taboo to attack or even mildly criticize feminism—because there is a comparative power vacuum on the NF side, whose only resource is "passive numbers".
-So the NF sector in its political inertia cannot muster any will-to-assert-the-contrary,
+All these factors (and others) help to explain why it is socially taboo to attack or even mildly criticize feminism—because there is a comparative power vacuum on the non-feminist side, whose only resource is "passive numbers".
+So the non-feminist sector in its political inertia cannot muster any will-to-assert-the-contrary,

 and therefore the feminist sector (being the only assertive party) wins by default.